 - As a plentiful source of meat, they also help fill the hunter’s freezer with unique lean meat.
 Taste wise, they’re comparable to elk and axis and make for excellent table fare.

-Hunting for Nilgai makes for a challenging and rewarding sport.
+Hunting for Nilgai for $4,000 makes for a challenging and rewarding sport.
 At 4 Amigos Ranch, we make hunting for them simple by offering semi-guided tours that include lodging and the help of our knowledgeable staff.
 With strategic hunting stands placed throughout the ranch, all you have to worry about is lining up the perfect shot.
 To learn more about Nilgai hunting in South Texas or to schedule your trip, contact us today.